arborchat/muscadine/README.md

 ## Build

-If you'd like to build Muscadine, make sure you have Go installed.
-Then run:
+If you'd like to build Muscadine, make sure you have [Go](https://golang.org/) and [dep](https://github.com/golang/dep) installed.
+Clone this repository, then run:

 ```
-go get -u github.com/arborchat/muscadine
+cd muscadine
+./build.sh
 ```

 ## Use